sharife/hyas/content/future/wealth-from-waste.md

   21st?
 What if, instead of flushing, we kept replenishing the tank? "
 audioList: []
 date: 2020-06-17T12:18:10+00:00
+gallery:
+  - img: /img/05-eclwrf-facility-aerial.jpg
+    caption: El Paso’s Water Purification Facility is under design to become the first pipe to pipe system.
+It consists of a multi-barrier approach to water treatment that will produce up to 12 mgd of purified, renewable, drought proof water.
+(Photo/Carlos A. Briano, Lead Public Affairs Coordinator, El Paso Water)
 images: []
 y: "42"
 lead: ""